dhrice/casdatasummercamp/README.md

 R is a programming language used for data management, statistical analysis, and data visualization.
 It is a free software and is available here at https://www.r-project.org/.
 There are various CRAN mirrors that host the latest R download, just pick whichever one appeals to you and download the appropriate version for your computer.

 ### RStudio
-RStudio is a free software that uses R in a more appealing and easy to understand format.
+RStudio is a free software that uses R in a more appealing and easier to understand format.
 It does not perform any operations on its own, which is why you also need R, but RStudio makes the experience of using R much easier.
 It is available here: https://posit.co/products/open-source/rstudio/

 ## Schedule: